-One requirement of maintaining a Limited Liability Company (LLC) or corporation in Florida is filing an Annual Report.
+Filing an Annual Report is one requirement of maintaining a Limited Liability Company (LLC) or corporation in Florida.
 The Report confirms and updates the company’s information with the Florida Department of State, such as the name and address of the registered agent and principal office address.

 Who Needs to File an Annual Report?